-To request an ADA accommodation, the employee is required to either-contact Human Resources or the Employment Relations Division (216-443-7190) to request a copy of the required forms.
-The forms need to be returned to the Employment Relations Division Human Resources, who will then contact the medical provider for verification of disability information provided by the employee.
+To request an ADA accommodation, the employee is required to contact Human Resources (216-443-7190) to request a copy of the required forms.
+The forms need to be returned to Human Resources, who will then contact the medical provider for verification of disability information provided by the employee.

-Upon receipt of the required medical information, the Employment Relations Division Human Resources will engage the employee in an interactive process to:
+Upon receipt of the required medical information, Human Resources will engage the employee in an interactive process to:

 - Ascertain the individual's precise job-related limitations and how they can be overcome with reasonable accommodation; and - To identify potential accommodations and assess the effectiveness of each.

-The Employment Relations Division Human Resources, with input from the employee, department management and other necessary professionals, will determine whether or not a reasonable accommodation may be fashioned, and whenever possible, will recommend an appropriate accommodation.
+Human Resources, with input from the employee, department management and other necessary professionals, will determine whether or not a reasonable accommodation may be fashioned, and whenever possible, will recommend an appropriate accommodation.
 The appropriate accommodation need not be the one desired by the employee.

-The Employment Relations Division Human Resources will forward a copy of their recommendation(s) to the Department Director.
-Once the Director approves the recommendation, the Employment Relations Division Human Resources will then inform the employee.
+Human Resources will forward a copy of their recommendation(s) to the Department Director.
+Once the Director approves the recommendation, Human Resources will then inform the employee.
 The Employment Relations Division will monitor the situation to ensure that the agreed upon accommodation is achieved and maintained as long as required.